inno-devops-labs/F23-intro-course-labs/lab9/GitHub_Actions_Quickstart.md

                     - name: Print the input tag to STDOUT
                     run: echo  The tags are ${{ inputs.tags }}
         ```
-    - Now from the action tab I can run the manual work flow
+    - Now from the action tab it's possible to run the manual work flow

         ![Alt text](images/2.png)

 2. Gather System Information:
-   - Modified the  workflow to include an additional step for gathering system information by   adding the following to the jobs in `manual_action_test.yml`
+    - Modify the workflow by  including an additional step for gathering system information. add the following lines to the jobs in the
+    `manual_action_demo.yml` file:
         ```yaml
         gather_info:
             runs-on: ubuntu-latest